 The Jinx: She has the power to cause bad luck to her enemies if she so choose.
 It is highly situation-based as it only effects anything that tries to kill her.

 A female clone of Peter Parker, Jessica Drew was one of two clones to survive the Clone Saga, and occasionally teams up with her "big brother".
-She is apparently dating Johnny Storm, but Johnny himself made that proclamation and nothing has come of it since.
+She was apparently dating Johnny Storm, but Johnny himself made that proclamation and nothing has come of it since.
 She joined SHIELD after the Ultimate Enemy arc, and after Peter's death she gave Miles Morales his new costume.
 She has since assisted Miles during the "Divided We Fall" event, and acts as his cynical tutor when it comes to being a superhero.

 Berserk Button: Wearing a replica of Peter's costume really was in bad taste, Miles.